ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial will show how to [provision bare metal servers](https://{DomainName}/docs/vpc?topic=vpc-creating-bare-metal-servers) into VPC, and how to provision network interfaces for VMkernel adapters.
+This tutorial will show how to [provision bare metal servers](https://{DomainName}/docs/vpc?topic=vpc-creating-bare-metal-servers) into VPC, and how to provision network interfaces for vSphere VMkernel adapters (VMK) adapters.
 {:shortdesc}

 Important.
 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives).